psychemedia/sin-eater-resources/src/_before_ludlow.md

 > The following is extracted from Bagford's letter relating to the antiquities of London, printed in Leland’s Collectanea, i.
 76. It is dated February 1, 1714-5:
 >
 > "Within the memory of our fathers, in Shropshire, in those villages adjoyning to Wales, when a person dyed, there was notice given to an old sire (for so they called him), who presently repaired to the place where the deceased lay, and stood before the door of the house, when some of the family came out and furnished him with a cricket, on which he sat down facing the door.
-Then they gave him a groat, which he put in his pocket ; a crust of bread, which he eat ; and a full bowle of ale, which he drank off at a draught.
+Then they gave him a groat, which he put in his pocket; a crust of bread, which he eat; and a full bowle of ale, which he drank off at a draught.
 After this he got up from the cricket and pronounced, with a composed gesture, the ease and rest of the soul departed for which he would pawn his own soul.
 This I had from the ingenious John Aubrey, Esq., who made a collection of curious observations, which I have seen, and is now remaining in the hands of Mr. Churchill, the bookseller.
 How can a man think otherwise of this, than that it proceeded from the ancient heathens ?"
 >
 > Aubrey's collection, here mentioned, was most probably the *Remaines of Gentilisme and Judaism*, still preserved among the Lansdowne MSS., whence the following remarks on this subject, in Mr. Aubrey’s own hand, have been extracted :
 >
 > "In the county of Hereford was an old custome at funeralls to hire poor people, who were to take upon them the sinnes of the party deceased.
 One of them (he was a long, leane, ugly, lamentable poor raskal), I remember, lived in a cottage on Rosse highway.
 The manner was, that when the corpse was brought out of the house, and layd on the biere, a loafe of bread was brought out and delivered to the sinne eater, over the corpse, as also a mazar bowle, of maple, full of beer (which he was to drink up), and sixpence in money; in consideration whereof he took upon him, ipso facto, all the sinnes of the defunct, and freed him or her from walking after they were dead.
 This custome alludes, methinks, something to the scapegoate in the old lawe, Levit. xvi.
 21, 22.
 'And Aaron shall lay both his hands on the head of the live goate, and confesse over him all the iniquities of the children of Israel, and all their transgressions in all their sins, putting them upon the head of the goat, and shall send him away by the hand of a fit man into the wilderness.
-And the goat shall bear upon him all their iniquities unto a land not inhabited ; and he shall let the goat goe into the wilderness.'
+And the goat shall bear upon him all their iniquities unto a land not inhabited; and he shall let the goat goe into the wilderness.'
 >
-> This custome, though rarely used in our dayes, yet by some people was observed even in the strictest time of the presbyterian government, as at Dynder (volens nolens the parson of the parish), the kindred of a woman deceased there had this ceremonie punctually performed, according to her will : and also the like was done at the city of Hereford in those times, where a woman kept, many yeares before her death, a mazard bowle for the sinne-eater ; and the like in other places in this countie; as also in Brecon. ["E.g. at Llanggors, where Mr. Gwin, the minister, about 1640, could not hinder the performance of this ancient custome."]
+> This custome, though rarely used in our dayes, yet by some people was observed even in the strictest time of the presbyterian government, as at Dynder (volens nolens the parson of the parish), the kindred of a woman deceased there had this ceremonie punctually performed, according to her will: and also the like was done at the city of Hereford in those times, where a woman kept, many yeares before her death, a mazard bowle for the sinne-eater; and the like in other places in this countie; as also in Brecon. ["E.g. at Llanggors, where Mr. Gwin, the minister, about 1640, could not hinder the performance of this ancient custome."]
 I believe this custom was heretofore used all over Wales."
 [MS. Lansd.
 226, fol.
-116. In another page Aubrey says : "A.D.
+116. In another page Aubrey says: "A.D.
 1686.
 This custom is used to this day in North Wales;" where milk seems to have been the substitute for beer.]
 >
-> Bishop Kennett has added this note to Aubrey's MS. : "It seems a remainder of this custom which lately obtained at Amersden, in the county of Oxford, where, at the burial of every corpse, one cake and one flagon of ale, just after the interment, were brought to the minister in the church-porch."
+> Bishop Kennett has added this note to Aubrey's MS.: "It seems a remainder of this custom which lately obtained at Amersden, in the county of Oxford, where, at the burial of every corpse, one cake and one flagon of ale, just after the interment, were brought to the minister in the church-porch."

 The material adds little to what we have already learned.
 However, the corresponding section of the [1813 edition](https://archive.org/details/observationsonpo02branuoft/page/154/mode/2up?q=rosse) is essentially the same (although the edition differs not least in page numbering), so we can date the material, and its expression, relating to sin-eaters in the 1849 edition of *Brand's Antiquities* to the first edition of that edited version of thirty six years earlier.